Jannyboy11/CustomRecipes/README.md

 Q: I want to disable all vanilla recipes, but using the /removerecipe command is too tedious.

-A: Vanilla recipes are stored as json files in the server jar, wich is a glorified zip file.
+A: Vanilla recipes can be disabled in the config.
-Use any zip file editor such as 7zip or WinRAR to remove those recipes.
-They can be found /assets/minecraft/recipes.
-This works for crafting recipes, but furnace recipes are still hardcoded in the vanilla minecraft code sadly.